-Despite the student debt statistics, earning a degree remains one of the best ways to improve employment prospects for state residents.
+Despite the student debt statistics, earning a degree can be well worth the cost for state residents.
 The U.S. Census Bureau found that from 2005 to 2009, unemployment for Iowa adults was less than two percent for those with a bachelor's degree.
-However, the average unemployment rate jumped to ten percent for those with less than a high school diploma.
+However, the average unemployment rate jumped to 10 percent for those with less than a high school diploma.

 The National Center for Education Statistics reports that there are 65 Title IV degree-granting institutions in Iowa, which is somewhat below the national average of 88 per state.
 In order to make higher education more accessible for Iowans, many institutions -- both public and private -- are turning toward virtual classrooms and online degree programs.

 For example, in 1999, seven of the state's community colleges joined to form the Iowa Community College Online Consortium.
 The group has worked since its formation to develop standard policies and procedures as well as train instructors and coordinate student services for Iowa online schools.

 Private universities and colleges have also participated in developing Iowa online degree programs.
 The Iowa College Student Aid Commission notes that approximately 68,000 students pursued online degree programs at two state for-profit universities in 2008.